Our Journey in 2019 & 2020

 Sharing What We Learned

-In 2019 & 2020, we worked with members of the Legal Empowerment Network to produce research and policy briefs that aim strengthen, finance, and protect the work of grassroots justice defenders across the globe.
+In 2019 & 2020, we worked with members of the Legal Empowerment Network to produce research and policy briefs that aim to strengthen, finance, and protect the work of grassroots justice defenders across the globe.

 Resource Guide: How Countries Recognize and Finance Community Paralegals